Aupajo/calendar-bento/README.md

 You can retrieve your API key [from Meetup.com](https://secure.meetup.com/meetup_api/key).

-Finally, run the following to start a local server:
+Finally, run the following inside the `calendar-bento` directory to start a local server:

     almanack start